CH4148MX/garand-docs/proposal.md

 Our word size is 32 bits, which makes a half word 16 bits, a double word 64 bits, and so on.

 ### Data Types
-In terms of data types, we aim to support two distinct numerical types.
+In terms of data types, we aim to support two distinct numerical types: integer and fixed point.

 #### Integer

-<Description here>.
+The ISA defines two types of integer:
+-   Unsigned integer: Value ranges from 0 to the largest positive number can be binary encoded.
+    For example, 32 bits unsigned integer ranges from 0 to 4294967295 ($2^{32}-1$).
+    Bitwise instructions always treat value as unsigned.
+-   Signed integer: The ISA assume two's compliment representation for signed integer.
+    For example, 32 bits signed integer ranges from -2147483648($-2^{31}$) to 2147483647 ($2^{31}-1$).
+    Most arithmetic instructions supports signed integer.

 #### Fixed Point
 In graphics, precision in calculations is fundamental; from raytracing, to interpolation, etc. As such, it is fundamental that, for a graphics-based architecture, we have some sort of mechanism for precise calculations.
 Therefore, we will be implementing fixed point precision.